wtkns/-CHAZ/README.md

 After the Tweetstorm, during "fundraising" phase, players collect 'likes' which are assigned based on a table for their faction and the categories of population in specific locations.

 Population tokens represent different numbers of likes, depending on which side of the token is showing:
- - police/woke militia,
+ - Police/bastard cop,
- - protestors/rioters,
+ - Protestors/rioter,
- - liberals/progressives,
+ - NIMBY/Woke Neighbors,
  - dead-media/live-streamers

 During the fundraising phase:
 1. blm and dba faction players receive one like for each protestor at a location, but each protestor is worth two likes if there is a live-streamer present